-Class teachers monitor children's progress continually
+- Class teachers monitor children's progress continually - The Assessment Coordinator (Miss S. Mason) holds termly Pupil Progress meetings with class teachers to formally monitor progress - Statutory Assessment Tests (SATs) are undertaken for children at the end of Year 2 and 6

-- The Assessment Coordinator (Miss S. Mason) holds termly Pupil Progress meetings with class teachers to formally monitor progress - Statutory Assessment Tests (SATs) are undertaken for children at the end of Year 2 and 6 - Individual Support Plans (ISPs) are written for children with SEND and reviewed on a termly basis by SENCo, class teacher and shared with parents - Interventions are evaluated on a termly basis using provision maps - Staff leading interventions complete Intervention Records for the SENCo to monitor the support provided - The Senior Leadership Team and other leaders undertake regular book trawls and lesson observations to ensure that the needs of all children are met and that the quality of teaching and learning is high.
+- Learning Plans are written for children with SEND and reviewed on a termly basis by class teacher/TA leading the intervention and shared with parents - Interventions are evaluated on a termly basis using provision maps - Staff leading interventions complete Intervention Records for the SENCo to monitor the support provided - The Senior Leadership Team and other leaders undertake regular book trawls and lesson observations to ensure that the needs of all children are met and that the quality of teaching and learning is high.